-Watershed Grants fund local efforts related to stewardship and enjoyment of our water resources.
+The grant program also supports efforts to improve surface water quality in keeping with stated habitat improvement objectives.
 The program provides grants to towns, nonprofit organizations and community groups with specific watershed projects.

 What types of projects are eligible for funding?

 Projects must be watershed related and can include monitoring, education, conservation, recreation, or historic enhancement.
-A watershed is a river, stream, lake, pond, or wetland along with the surrounding land and water that drains into it.
+Some specific examples include:

 Who is eligible to apply?